sauvc/rulebook/rulebook.md

 Videos will be reviewed by the organizing committee and accepted videos will count towards the Certificate of Participation.

+The origanisers reserve the right to publish the video submissions after the competition.

 ## Qualification

 - AUVs have to pass a qualifying round before they can participate in the main arena.